Sheltek/KwikStart-Core/README.md

-# LaunchPad Quick Start for Kotlin Multiplatform
+# KwikStart for Kotlin Multiplatform

-LaunchPad is an open-source, free-to-use project designed to empower you to bring your Kotlin Multiplatform projects to market faster.
+KwikStart is an open-source, free-to-use project designed to empower you to bring your Kotlin Multiplatform projects to market faster.
 It provides a collection of tools and utilities to streamline your development process and eliminate the need for reinventing the wheel.

-## LaunchPad Utils Domain
+## KwikStart Utils Domain

 This library offers a comprehensive set of domain utility interfaces and functions to simplify your coding experience.
 It empowers you to: